tommyku/blog3/content/blog/oh-my-gosh-space.md

 Have you noticed that for the upper list, there is a space between list items despite I have explicitly declared `margin: 0;` in their CSS properties?
-Also observe that the same spacing doesn't exist in the list below.
+Also, observe that the same spacing doesn't exist in the list below.

 What makes the matter worse, if you open up Chrome's DevTool and try to inspect the two elements, DevTool's prettifies the HTML code in DevTool,